Judges in Felony Cases in Hillsborough County

 - Violation of Probation.

-The specialized division for Sex and Child Abuse Offenses was recently dissolved and those cases were reassigned randomly to the other judges in the felony division.
+The specialized division for Sex and Child Abuse Offenses was previously dissolved and those cases were reassigned randomly to the other judges in the felony division.

-Within 24 hours after an arrest for a felony, the person taken into custody who does not immediately post bond, will attend a first appearance hearing at the courthouse in Tampa, FL.
+Within 24 hours after an arrest for a felony, the person taken into custody who does not immediately post bond will attend first appearance hearings at the courthouse in Tampa, FL, also known as preliminary proceedings (PP) court.
 Cases involving juveniles being charged with a crime are heard in the Juvenile Delinquency Division.